artsy/force/desktop/components/auction_block/README.md

 # Auction Block

 A React component that displays a single auction block.
-For use on its own (as in the "associated sale" component on the auction page), or in a series (as in the "current_auctions" component).
+For use on its own (as in the "associated sale" component on the auction page), or in a series (as in the "current auctions" component on the artwork page).

 ## Usage